JasperV/dotfiles/README.md

 todo's

-brew:

-# TODO: sort alphabetically

-# photoshop

-# karabiner

-# alfred

-# anka

-# AppCleaner

-# authy Desktop

-# bitwarden

-# eqmac

-# iterm2

-# keka

-# monolingual

-# obsidian

-# onedrive

-# parallels

-# snap camera

-# sonic wall connect

-# space Gremlin

-# Speedtest

-# WhatsApp

-# zoom

-# Brews

-# brew "lua"

-# brew "mackup"

-# Casks

-# TODO: check what comes via app store

-# # cask "anka-flow"

-# # cask "google-backup-and-sync"

-# # cask "google-chrome"

-# cask "little-snitch"

-# # cask "microsoft-office" - app store?

-# # cask "microsoft-teams" - app store?

-# # cask "insomnia"

-# cask "anka-virtualization"

-# quicklook plugins, cask "suspicious-package"

 # TODO: await getting username + password from env for mas signin

-# # Install mas applications

-# mas install 414515628 # Space Gremlin # TODO: pro version http://www.spacegremlinapp.com/mac/modes.html

-# mas "Speedtest", id: 1153157709

-# mas install 1147396723 # WhatsApp Desktop

-private vars - phone, email, name etc... mackup or some other way? configure all installed apps - save configs in mackup or in dotfiles - make that work from install again, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well? verify all files in homedir apps config backup via mackup as far as possible\ - also vscode just in case set pure prompt to solarized dark colors https://www.sitepoint.com/zsh-tips-tricks/ https://sourabhbajaj.com/mac-setup/iTerm/zsh.html
+private vars - phone, email, name etc... mackup or some other way? configure all installed apps - save configs in mackup or in dotfiles - make that work from install again - vscode just in case also, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well? verify all files in homedir - gitignore + vscode settings set pure prompt to solarized dark colors https://www.sitepoint.com/zsh-tips-tricks/ https://sourabhbajaj.com/mac-setup/iTerm/zsh.html